-Based on traditional Zen techniques, seeking the direct experience of truth of being, the repeated use of the Zen koan “Who is in?” acts like an arrow, piercing through the layers of the mind.
+This awareness intensive based on traditional Zen techniques seeks a direct experience with the truth of one’s being.
+The repeated use of the Zen koan “Who is in?” acts like an arrow, piercing through the layers of the mind.
 It exposes identification with the false personality, rigid beliefs and pre-conceived ideas.
 It sheds old layers and reveals an expanded state of consciousness, eventually re-connecting us to the

 The “Who is In?” is a mandatory requirement for participating in the Silent Retreat.